 Wild, scenic rivers.
 Coastal salt marshes.
 Forests crisscrossed by miles of stone walls.
 Plentiful shellfish.
 Local lobsters.
 Shady urban trees.

+Capacity-building.
 Education programs.
 Grants and long-term resources for local projects.
-Green-and blue-job training and opportunities.
+Job training and opportunities.
 Active citizens.

 The Narragansett Bay Estuary Program is the conservation nonprofit coordinating a network of partners from around the region to build and jointly implement Vision 2032.